eProsima/DDS-Record-Replay/docs/rst/recording/usage/configuration.rst

 Record Types
 ^^^^^^^^^^^^

-By default, all type information received during execution is stored in a dedicated MCAP file section.
+By default, all type information received during execution is stored: in a dedicated section of the MCAP file, and in the ``Types`` table of the SQL database (see :ref:`Database Schema <recorder_usage_configuration_sql_schema>`).
+Every type is stored together with the types it depends on, so that it can be resolved on its own.
 This information is then leveraged by |ddsreplayer| on playback, publishing recorded types in addition to data samples, which may be required for receiver applications relying on :term:`Dynamic Types<DynamicTypes>` (see :ref:`Replay Types <replayer_replay_configuration_replaytypes>`).
 However, a user may choose to disable this feature by setting ``record-types: false``.